TartanLlama/tartanllama.github.io/_drafts/sycl.md

 There are many aspects of GPGPU programming which make it an entirely different beast to everyday CPU programming.
 For example, transferring data from main memory to the GPU is *slow*. *Really* slow.
 Like, kill all your performance and get you fired slow.
 The tradeoff with GPU programming, therefore is to make as much of the ridiculously high throughput of your accelerator to hide the latency of shipping the data to and from it.

 There are other issues which might not be immediately apparent, like the cost of branching.
 Since the processing elements in an execution unit work in lockstep, nested branches which cause them to take different paths (divergent control flow) is a real problem.
-Most GPUs solve this by just executing all branches for all elements and masking out the unneeded results.
-That's an exponential explosion in complexity based on the level of nesting, which is A Bad Thing &trade;.
+This is often solved by executing all branches for all elements and masking out the unneeded results.
+That's a polynomial explosion in complexity based on the level of nesting, which is A Bad Thing &trade;.
 Of course, there are optimizations which can aid this, but the idea stands: simple assumptions and knowledge you bring from the CPU world might cause you big problems in the GPU world.

 Before we get back to SYCL, some short pieces of terminology.
-The *host* is the main CPU running on your machine which executes
+The *host* is the main CPU running on your machine which executes and the *device* is what will be running your OpenCL code.
+A device could be the same as the host, or it could be some accelerator sitting in your machine, a simulator, whatever.
+A *kernel* is a special function which is the entry point to the code which will run on your device.
+It will often be supplied with buffers for input and output data which have been set up by the host.

 --------------------------

 ### Back to SYCL

-There are currently two implementations of SYCL available; "triSYCL", an experimental open source version by Xilinx (mostly used as a testbed for the standard), and "ComputeCpp", an industry-strength implementation by Codeplay[^1] (currently in open Beta).
+There are currently two implementations of SYCL available; "triSYCL", an experimental open source version by Xilinx (mostly used as a testbed for the standard), and "ComputeCpp", an industry-strength implementation by Codeplay[^1] (currently in open beta).
 Only ComputeCpp supports execution of kernels on the GPU, so we'll be using that in this post.

 Step 1 is to get ComputeCpp up and running on your machine.
 The main components are a runtime library which implements the SYCL API, and a Clang-based compiler which compiles both your host code and your device code.
 At the time of writing, Intel CPUs and some AMD GPUs are officially supported on Ubuntu and CentOS.
-It should be pretty easy to get it working on other Linux distributions (I got it running on my Arch system, for instance.
-Support for more hardware and operating systems are being worked on, so check the [supported platforms document](https://www.codeplay.com/products/computesuite/computecpp/reference/platform-support-notes) for an up-to-date list.
+It should be pretty easy to get it working on other Linux distributions (I got it running on my Arch system, for instance).
+Support for more hardware and operating systems is being worked on, so check the [supported platforms document](https://www.codeplay.com/products/computesuite/computecpp/reference/platform-support-notes) for an up-to-date list.
 The dependencies and components are listed [here](https://www.codeplay.com/products/computesuite/computecpp/reference/release-notes/).
 You might also want to download the [SDK](https://github.com/codeplaysoftware/computecpp-sdk), which contains samples, documentation, build system integration files, and more.
 I'll be using the [SYCL Parallel STL](https://github.com/KhronosGroup/SyclParallelSTL) in this post, so get that if you want to play along at home.

 Once you're all set up, we can get GPGPUing!
 As noted in the introduction, my first sample used the SYCL parallel STL implementation.
 We'll now take a look at how to write that code with bare SYCL.